Aa-Aanegola/Concurrency-in-C/q1/README.md

 #### N = 1000
 ```
-Normal merge sort took : 0.000497 seconds
+Normal merge sort took : 0.000628 seconds
-Multiprocess merge sort took : 0.000540 seconds
+Multiprocess merge sort took : 0.000417 seconds
-Multithreaded merge sort took : 0.037252 seconds
+Multithreaded merge sort took : 0.037638 seconds
 ```
-Here we see that the multiprocess merge sort outperforms the normal merge sort (marginally).
+Here we see that the multiprocess merge sort outperforms the normal merge sort.
 The gain in the speed finally balanced the process creation time.
 The threaded merge sort is much slower than both couterparts.
 We can conclude that thread creation at every level does not speed up our merge sort algorithm.

 #### N = 10000